From AirPower to Zune, a decade of tech and companies that died

 Old companies never die, they just become patent portfolios

-OnLive was one of the pioneers in when it launched in 2010, but arguably failed simply because it arrived before its time.
-Game libraries were too small, we hadn't yet become inured to (or ) subscription pricing, there were a lot more problems with network bandwidth and stability (though for new platforms like Google Stadia and Microsoft xCloud), and gaming was primarily for the hardcore who prefer the better performance on a local system.
+OnLive was one of the pioneers in cloud gaming when it launched in 2010, but arguably failed simply because it arrived before its time.
+Game libraries were too small, we hadn't yet become inured to (or fatigued by) subscription pricing, there were a lot more problems with network bandwidth and stability (though they remain issues even today for new platforms like Google Stadia and Microsoft xCloud), and gaming was primarily for the hardcore who prefer the better performance on a local system.

 By 2012 it had hit too many financial bumps to remain independent or continue as originally envisioned, and in 2015, Sony bought it and immediately shut it down.
-As a service it wasn't viable, but its technology patents were extremely valuable for Sony's nascent platform, which at the time streamed games from the cloud to its consoles.
+As a service it wasn't viable, but its technology patents were extremely valuable for Sony's nascent PlayStation Now platform, which at the time streamed games from the cloud to its consoles.

 And occasionally, the first time you see a new product you just know it's never going to be viable as a saleable item -- but that it's a great proof-of-concept of technologies that will eventually end up in other products, whether via the sale of the companies' patents to a bigger entity or reverse engineering by another player.
-That's how I felt when I saw Lytro'sin its in 2011; in 2018.
+That's how I felt when I saw Lytro's brilliant light-field technology in its awful first camera in 2011; Google acquired some of the brains behind that in 2018.

 Google gets a section of its own, thanks to its (and parent company Alphabet's) notorious reputation for sinking a lot of money and resources into big, hype-tastic products and projects for which it then loses interest in, like a kid with ADD.
 Google's tagline should be "don't get too attached."
 There's even a web site devoted to the Google graveyard.

 Intellectual property protection has been a big deal for tech startups over the past 30 years, whether you believe it an economically essential defense, legal overreach to insulate obsolete business models, or somewhere on the continuum between.
 The 2010s continued the litigating-out-of-existence trend that took down Napster, Grokster, RealDVD and a host of others during the previous decade.
-Some which fell during the last 10 years include LimeWire peer-to-peer file sharing, Grooveshark streaming music on demand and unbundled over-the-air-TV streaming; nonprofit streaming TV startup Locast is currently on the legal defensive.
+Some which fell during the last 10 years include LimeWire peer-to-peer file sharing, Grooveshark streaming music on demand and Aereo's unbundled over-the-air-TV streaming; nonprofit streaming TV startup Locast is currently on the legal defensive.
 (Disclosure: CBS, the parent company of CNET, was a plaintiff in some of these litigations.)